Substance Use Disorder(s) Services

 After You Apply

 Once Crow Wing County receives the application, it will be reviewed.
-If approved, the person will be given an authorization code along with a list of Assessment and Treatment Providers.
+If approved, the person will be given an approval of funding letter to take to the provider of choice and a list of Assessment and Treatment Providers.
 He/she can call the provider of their choice to set up an assessment.

-The chemical dependency unit also does prescreenings for judicial commitment when they receive an examiner’s statement in support of a commitment from a medical doctor or psychiatrist who believes the person is a danger to himself or others due to his or her chemical use.
+The chemical dependency unit also does prescreening for judicial commitment when they receive an examiner’s statement in support of a commitment from a medical doctor or psychiatrist who believes the person is a danger to himself or others due to his or her chemical use.

 For more information call 218-824-1140 and ask for chemical dependency intake.
 You may also email Supervisor Nathan Bertram.